TradencyDev/WarpTest/README.md

-# .NET Client for Navio
+# .NET Client for KubeMQ
-.NET client SDK for Navio.
-Simple interface to work with the Navio server.
+.NET client SDK for KubeMQ.
+Simple interface to work with the KubeMQ server.

-# What is Navio:
+# What is KubeMQ:
-Navio is a messaging backend for distributed services architecture, delivered as a single Kubernetes service.
+KubeMQ is a messaging backend for distributed services architecture, delivered as a single Kubernetes service.
 Easily connects to services and clients, allowing high-scale and high-availability cluster, low-latency and secured implementation of pub-sub, queue messaging patterns and request/reply.

 # General SDK description
-The SDK implements all communication patterns available through the Navio server:
+The SDK implements all communication patterns available through the KubeMQ server:
 - pub\sub
 - req\rep